-A level 3 apprenticeship qualification, or equivalent, is required for most posts graded C to E. Therefore there is the opportunity to restrict recruitment to these posts as far as possible to new apprentices where a relevant standard is available, and the 20% off the job training can be accommodated without affecting service delivery.
+A level 3 apprenticeship qualification, or equivalent, is required for most posts graded C to E. (Grade C is the lowest grade at which apprenticeship standards apply).
+Therefore there is the opportunity to restrict recruitment to these posts as far as possible to new apprentices where a relevant standard is available, and the 20% off the job training can be accommodated without affecting service delivery.
 Current workforce data suggests that there is the potential for up to 66 new apprenticeships per year to fill grade C to E posts based on the current headcount and turnover in posts which may be suitable for an apprentice.
-This approach would further maximise the levy funding we have available, so further work to explore this as a standard process will be taken over coming months
+This approach would further maximise the levy funding we have available, so further work to explore this as a standard process will be taken over coming months.
+These opportunities will also be targeted at Care Leavers and LAC, with the aim of encouraging applications from these young people for these entry level roles at the Council.

-Targeting services
+b) Targeting services

-A structured programme to target service areas where there are currently no apprentices will be developed and actioned, and this will include exploring with managers the options they have to create apprenticeship opportunities in their services.
-This may include setting a target for achievement.
+A structured programme to target service areas where there are currently no apprentices will be developed and actioned, and this will include exploring with managers the options they have to create apprenticeship opportunities in their services, including opportunities for Care Leavers/LAC and this may include setting a target for achievement.
 For example based on 67 service areas if all recruited 2 new apprentices, or converted 2 current staff for upskilling, this would represent 134 apprentices and means that we would exceed the proposed public sector target.
 Further work to explore the viability of this as an option will be taken, taking into account services where this may not be achievable based on service size, and availability of suitable apprenticeship standards as we are aware that there is a delay in certain standards being delivered, (for example in planning), and in some cases there are still no standards being developed.